newjersey/innovation.nj.gov/content/_playbooks/marketing-discovery-qualitative-interview.md

     <div class="usa-alert__body">
         <h3 class="usa-alert__heading">Pro Tip</h3>
         <p class="usa-alert__text">
-            Talk to both “users” and “non-users” (people who could use your product but aren’t) of your product or service.
+            Talk to both "users" and "non-users" (people who could use your product but aren’t) of your product or service.
 Non-users especially help you uncover barriers to usage - is it a lack of awareness that it exists, are they aware but don’t think it is for them, or are they skeptical the benefit is attainable?
 Once the barriers are uncovered, you can test solutions to address them.
         </p>
     </div>
 </div>